 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews aren’t slowed by a second haul-out.
+The 30-yard bin is sized for larger tear-offs so crews avoid a second haul-out delaying demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands three to five tons before underlayment, so the hooklift truck routes a smaller container to cap the weight limit on one pickup.
-How does that translate to a 10-yard dumpster?
-Roofing cans have lower side walls to keep tile and debris inside the haul-out limit without overloading the hooklift.
+The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so a hooklift truck routes a 10-yard dumpster to cap the haul weight within a single trip and stay under the weight limit.
+How does that translate to a 10-yard?
+It keeps the load route-ready without splitting the debris across multiple cans.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition